Senate Advances HAP-Supported Nurse Practitioner Bill

 HAP believes that CNPs do not need unending physician supervision when caring for patients within the boundaries of their training.
 Meeting the appropriate physician collaboration requirements is a reasonable, responsible approach to helping to meet the growing health care needs for Pennsylvania.

 The committee vote is the first hurdle in getting this legislation to the Governor’s desk.
 The bill must now receive a full Senate chamber vote and then begin the process in the House of Representatives.
-A companion bill, House Bill 100, has been introduced by Representative Jesse Topper (R-Bedford).
+HAP anticipates that a companion bill also will be introduced this session.

-Last session similar legislation (Senate Bill 717) cleared the PA Senate but ran out of legislative calendar days to see final passage in the House of Representatives.
+Last session the same legislation with the same bill number (Senate Bill 25) cleared the state Senate, but ran out of legislative calendar days to see final passage in the House of Representatives.

-For more information or questions, please contact Stephanie Watkins, HAP’s vice-president state legislative advocacy or Scott Bishop, HAP’s senior vice-president legislative advocacy.
+For more information or questions, please contact Stephanie Watkins, HAP’s vice-president state legislative advocacy.